 - Injury or trauma

+Cold sores typically develop on the surface of your lips, as opposed to aphthous ulcerations (canker sores) which are small bumps that grow on the inside of your mouth.
 If you have HSV-1, you can be asymptomatic.
-That means the virus is present in your body but it’s not currently causing any symptoms.
+That means the virus is present in your body, but it’s not currently causing any symptoms.
 The virus lies dormant in your nerve cells until something triggers an outbreak.
 However, some people who have HSV never even have a single outbreak.

 Preventing cold sores and HSV transmission